dnsupp/mixedimputer/README.md

 ## How It Works

+`MixedTypeImputer` is a thin wrapper that orchestrates sklearn's `IterativeImputer` for mixed-type DataFrames:

 1. **Column detection** — object/string/category dtype columns are identified as categorical; the rest as numeric.
-2. **Encoding** — categorical columns are encoded to integers using `OrdinalEncoder`, with NaN replaced by a sentinel(regression) and `HistGradientBoostingClassifier` for categorical columns (binary or multiclass classification).
-The classifier handles any number of unique categories automatically
+2. **Encoding** — categorical columns are encoded to integers using `OrdinalEncoder`, with NaN replaced by a sentinel value so the imputer sees them as truly missing.
-3. **Iterative imputation** — a modified `IterativeImputer` uses `HistGradientBoostingRegressor` for numeric columns and `HistGradientBoostingClassifier` for categorical columns.
+3. **Iterative imputation (MICE)** — a customized `IterativeImputer` uses `HistGradientBoostingRegressor` for numeric columns and `HistGradientBoostingClassifier` for categorical columns (binary or multiclass).
+The classifier handles any number of unique categories automatically.
 4. **Decoding** — imputed integer values are inverse-transformed back to their original string categories.

 ## Compatible Estimators